About the Collective

 -

 Jared is the founder and Executive Director of Sacred Place.
 He is a concierge for the Kingdom.
 His deep joy is connecting individuals, organizations, and ideas.
-He has served as clergy in Denver for over 30 years.
-He has served on various faith, civic, and nonprofit advisory boards in the city of Denver.
+He served as clergy in Denver for over 30 years and on various faith, civic, and nonprofit advisory boards.
+Jared, and his family live in the Washington Virginia Vale neighborhood, walking distance from The Bull & Bush, the best pub in Denver.

 Rooted Leaders, Real Impact